OpenNebula/docs/source/management_and_operations/edge_cluster_management/aws_cluster.rst

    $ oneprovider create provider.yaml
    ID: 0

+The providers templates are located in ``/usr/share/one/oneprovision/edge-clusters/<type>/providers/aws``.
+You just need to put valid credentials.

-How to customize and existing provider
+How to Customize and Existing Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The provider information is stored in OpenNebula database, it can be updated as any other resource.
 In this case, you need to use the command ``oneprovider update``.
 It will open an editor so you can edit all the information there.
 You can also use the OneProvision Fireedge GUI to update all the information.